South Ronaldsay: History

-By the late eighteenth century South Ronaldsay was divided into two unequally sized parishes, St. Peter's covered the northern two thirds of the island while St. Mary's formed the southern third.
-St. Peter's church has a date stone of 1642 and appears on Blaeu's 1654 map.
+By the late 18th century South Ronaldsay was divided into two unequally sized parishes, St Peter's covered the northern two thirds of the island while St Mary's formed the southern third.
+St Peter's Church has a date stone of 1642 and appears on Blaeu's 1654 map.
 By 1793 the building had no roof and was "exposed to all the winds of heaven" but as probably repaired by 1801.
 A Pictish symbol stone was discovered in a window in the church.
 On one face of the slab is a mirror-case underlying part of an undecorated crescent and V-rod and on the other a crescent and V-rod, ornamented with scrollwork, below a decorated panel.

 During the 19th century the island's economy benefited from the herring fishing industry and St Margaret's Hope became the main trading centre for the South Isles.
 In 1890 there were 20 shops and 18 tradesmen located there.

 Tomison's Academy was founded by William Tomison, a native of the island who became Governor of the Hudson's Bay Company.
 When it opened it had 170 pupils but the school closed in the 1960s.
 Tomison is buried nearby in the grounds of his former home, Dundas House.

 In 1991, the island was rocked by false allegations of widespread child abuse, as part of the worldwide Satanic panic, that saw nine children being removed from their families by police and social workers.
 The case was thrown out of court when it was found the social workers were using unorthodox interrogation techniques to force confessions from the children, who all denied the abuse.

 There are many well-preserved houses and other structures in the local vernacular style.